EN - English

 7.3.
 If you applied via our career portal (karriere.post.at), you can delete your career portal user account yourself.
 Please refer again to the relevant data protection policy of Österreichische Post Aktiengesellschaft.
 If you do not sign in to your user account for seven months, it will automatically be deleted.
 If you applied for a position and you went through the entire application process, we will, even if you delete your account, keep your application package for seven months after the conclusion of the application process, and delete it immediately after this period.

 8.1.
 Below you will find a list of the potential purposes for which your personal data may be further processed, the legal bases for processing and the storage period.
+In addition, we disclose the possible recipients of your data in connection with this data processing.

 8.1.1.
 Legal matters and disputes